kritomas/rpi-pico-2-without-sdk-example/README.md

 Lastly, flash the example by putting the pico into bootloader mode and just dragging `arm.uf2`/`riscv.uf2` over.

 If everything is working correctly, the pico should disconnect itself, and the LED should light up.

+# Curiosities

+The Pico 2 bootloader can switch architectures on the go, no need to configure it, just flash the correct image in the right architecture, and it figures out the rest.

+Also notice that the C code actually operating the LED is exactly the same for both architectures.
+Infact, the only difference code-wise is the initial loader (in assembly) which is solely responsible for setting things up so the C code can execute.
+And yet, you still get low level access to system resources.
+This is what they mean when they say that "C is basically portable assembly".